Tuesday, October 22, 2024

 Pretense and hypocrisy are far too common among churchgoers.
 But why?

 Because of a performance or works-based approach to "Christianity" i.e. legalism - which is not true Christianity at all, but only gives the appearance of being Christian.
-In reality it is the opposite of and opposed to the gospel of grace, the very essence of Christ's message.
+In reality, it is the opposite of and opposed to the gospel of grace, the essence of Christ's message.

 Unlike a heart "ruled" by grace, performance-based "Christianity" is based on self-salvation which leads to pretense, pride, and hypocrisy.
 It rejects the necessity of the work of Christ to restore us to the Father - not rejection with their words necessarily (many say the "right things") but in their heart - and believes we can save ourselves without God and His Son, i.e. we don't need the righteousness of Christ assigned to us because of our unrighteousness.
 To believe this is to also believe our deeds are somehow better than Christ's.

 This is actually an insult to Christ, and all He did to restore us back to a right standing with His Father.
-In effect, we are saying Christ's work is useless and worthless and ours is superior.
+In effect, we are saying Christ's work is useless, worthless, and unnecessary because ours is superior.

 This approach was also the very same issue Christ had with the self-righteous religious leaders of His day.